Rainymood/rainymood.github.io/_essays/learning-how-to-learn.md

 **Tip: Engage both types of thinking (focused and diffuse) when problem solving**

-# Space out your learning
+# Learning is spacing things out

 Current research shows that it is better to space out your learning than to cram it all together.
 If you are studying for a test then cramming is not so bad, but if you are studying for life-long retention then you should space out your learning.